By Mackenzie Evenson

 The readjustment to America after his field work was much harder than he expected.
 “There, we would get food delivered once a month and when you run out of something, you run out until you get more,” he said.
 “You live in a forest, you come back and concrete is everywhere.
 There’s wasted food everywhere.
 It’s a very different world to come back to after experiencing that.”

 Leinwand imagines life from the perspective of the apes.
-They have minimal needs: food, water and shelter.
+They have minimal needs to survive: food, water and shelter.
 “They don’t have a bad life, but they are contained in captivity.
 In the wild, they’re living their lives, but you’re in their world.”
 In the future, he may go back to the Congo.
 But due to his parents’ refusal to get him a dog as a child, he took advantage of the freedoms of adulthood and became the owner of a boxer/lab mix, officially ruling out any extended visits or more field work for now.

 The simple lifestyle in Africa made Leinwand realize he wanted to avoid a wasteful life.
 He rejects the social media obsession of his generation but does indulge in cable to satisfy his daily sports intake.
 Twitter and Instagram appeal more to an audience whose livelihood is more centered around publicity than primates.

 Leinwand wants people to know that apes are not the same as monkeys; monkeys have tails.
 And apes never physically gave birth to humans; apes have one more pair of chromosomes than humans.
 Although interbreeding has been attempted, it has never been successful, “It’s on our side as the zoo to make this information readily available and interesting,” he said.
 “But it’s also on the public’s side to be inquisitive, to not assume you know it all.”